Youngstown Sheet and Tube

+The Youngstown Sheet and Tube Company was an American steel manufacturer based in Youngstown, Ohio.
+Founded in 1900, it was one of the largest steel manufacturers in the United States during the 20th century before going defunct in 1977.

 History

-In 1888, Youngstown industrialists George D. Wick and James A. Campbell organized the Mahoning Valley Iron Company, with Wick as president.
+In 1888, Youngstown industrialists George D. Wick and James Anson Campbell organized the Mahoning Valley Iron Company, with Wick as president.
 Charles Dayton Arms, Wicks brother in law and also an iron entrepreneur, was brought in as president.
 Five years later, the two men resigned from the firm when it was taken over by the Republic Iron and Steel Company, and their next project would come in response to major changes that occurred in the community's industrial sector.
 Youngstown's industrial leaders began to convert from iron to steel manufacturing at the turn of the century, a period that also saw a wave of consolidations that placed much of the community's industry in the hands of national corporations.
 To the rising concern of many area industrialists, U.S. Steel, shortly after its establishment in 1901, absorbed Youngstown's premier steel producer, the National Steel Corporation.

 During the previous year, however, Wick and Campbell combined resources with other local investors who wanted to maintain significant levels of local ownership within the city's manufacturing sector.
 The group established the Youngstown Iron Sheet and Tube Company with $600,000 in capital.
 Wick, who emerged as the steel company's first president in 1900, appointed Campbell as secretary.
 The word "Iron" was dropped from the company's name in 1905.
 Although the company's focus began with sheet and tube, it eventually became one of the nation's most important steel producers with a varied product line.

-In 1923, Youngstown Sheet and Tube purchased the assets of the Brier Hill Steel Company (also located in Youngstown, at Brier Hill), as well as the facilities of the Steel and Tube Company of America in East Chicago and Indiana Harbor, Indiana, making it the fifth largest steel maker in the United States and the largest employer in the Mahoning Valley.
+In 1923, Youngstown Sheet and Tube purchased the assets of the Brier Hill Steel Company (also located in Youngstown, at Brier Hill), as well as the facilities of the Steel and Tube Company of America in East Chicago and Indiana Harbor, Indiana, making it the fifth-largest steel maker in the United States and the largest employer in the Mahoning Valley.
+It acquired the Mark Manufacturing Company in the same year.